-A.BCH DENIM: RAW + TAILOREDOur denim range is not another jeans collection (sorry).
+A.BCH MATERIALS: RAW DENIMOur denim range is not another jeans collection (sorry).
 There are enough good people making good jeans out there.
 Our denim is uniquely A.BCH – customisable, tailored garments for living in.
 Learn more about our design process + why we chose to work with this material.

 A.BCH MATERIALS: Raw Denim

 As a designer, I've always been fascinated with denim.
 It's one of the most durable fabrics out there, it's worn by almost everybody and it's stood the test of time from a style longevity perspective.
 But denim has a heavy environmental toll if it's not used appropriately and to its full extent.
 This isn't to say all denim is made equal, because it isn't.
 Many wash houses expel toxic effluents that pollute community waterways.
 Others are thin, cheap and not made to last like denim should.
 Others have elastane which may help denim to fit great at the beginning, but over time, breaks, looses ability to bounce back and is therefore destined for landfill after far too short a lifespan.

 The design process is a long and considered one for us at A.BCH.